BX User's Guide

 - Ctrl+Shift+JAWSKey+RightArrow in MSAA Navigation works on modern JAWS and Windows versions.

 - Tab position in a map is not lost by visiting and returning from one of its context maps.

 - Some functionality may be slightly faster due to use of scripting capabilities added in JAWS 14.

 Revision 1797, March 28, 2017

 There are numerous improvements and additions over the 15a release, unfortunately not at this time listed here.

-This version was released on January 20, 2014 and was long considered experimental.
+This version was long considered experimental.

 It is the last version supporting JAWS 13 and older and is not recommended for newer JAWS versions.